piruzalemi/ETL_CHALLENGE/README.md

 •	We loaded our Joined data set into two production databases as both (relational AND non-relational).
 •	The final tables (SQL) and collections (MongoDB) may be used in the production database.
 For MongoDB as in:

+      For visual data: Please refer to Piruz_Yang PDF Report under this same repository

 ## We finalized by: